 Daikatana: In 1997, an ad is released that promises that "John Romero's about to make you his bitch".
 At E3 1997, a Christmas release is promised and missed.
 Christmas 1998 was promised and missed.
 Eventually, Romero claims that "Come hell or high water, the game will be done on February 15, 1999."
 Well, it wasn't.
 (It finally was in April 14, 2000.)

 Super Smash Bros.
 Brawl was announced in 2006 and set for a 2007 release.
 But because they already had one third-party character in the game (Snake), and fans demanded another third-party character to be added (Sonic the Hedgehog), the game had to be delayed until Feb.
 2008.
 Then when February was near, the game was delayed until March because they wanted to work out some bugs in the online system (although the online was still very buggy even in the finished product), and so the game finally saw a release in March.

 Kid Icarus: Uprising also went through several delays too.
 It was initially announced in 2010 as a launch title for the Nintendo 3DS, but when the 3DS's launch neared, it was delayed until August of that year.
 August came around, and the game was delayed until November or December.
 Then it was delayed until early 2012, which was when it was finally released.

-Super Smash Bros. for Nintendo 3DS and Wii U. The 3DS counterpart was going to be released in summer 2014, but will be released in October instead.
+Super Smash Bros. for Nintendo 3DS and Wii U. The 3DS counterpart was going to be released in summer 2014, but was released in October instead.